rei/rei-cedar-docs/docs/components/text/README.md

 The Cedar text css selectors provide no spacing values other than letter-spacing and line-height.

-For proper spacing between blocks of text, use the [cedar spacing options](../..//layout/spacing/).
+For proper spacing between blocks of text, use the [Cedar spacing options](../..//layout/spacing/).

 The Cedar text options can be utilized by your application using the [token mixins](https://www.npmjs.com/package/@rei/cdr-tokens), [utility classes](https://www.npmjs.com/package/@rei/cedar) or through the [cdr-text component](https://www.npmjs.com/package/@rei/cedar).